Tara spinosa: Industrial

 Tara spinosa pods are an excellent source of tannins (tara tannins) most commonly used in the manufacture of automotive and furniture leathers.
 This growing industry is developing around their production in Peru.
 Some producers have their own plantations to guarantee constant quality.

 Tara tannin derivatives are being proposed as antifouling against marine organisms that can grow on ship hulls.
 Those tannins are of the hydrolysable type.
 Gallic acid is the main constituent of tara tannins (53%) and can be easily isolated by alkaline hydrolysis of the plant extract.

 Quinic acid is also a constituent of the tara tannins.
 Its tannins are colourless or light making them suitable a premordant in the dyeing of cotton and other cellulose fibres.

 The tree can also be a source of lumber and firewood, and as a live fence.

 The seeds can be used to produce black dye, while dark blue dye can be obtained from the roots.

 Food additives

 Major food additives derived from T. spinosa include tara flour, which is potentially toxic, and tara gum, commonly used as a thickener and stabilizer.
 Tara flour is produced from the germ (embryo) of the tara seed, while gum is produced from the seed's endosperm.

+Tara flour toxicity in humans

+At least 393 people who had consumed Daily Harvest’s "French Lentil and Leek Crumbles” in April-June 2022 became ill with signs of gastrointestinal disease and hepatotoxicity.
+Signs of toxicity occurred within 4-12 hours after ingestion and included abdominal pain, nausea and vomiting.
+In some people clinical signs were severe enough to result in visits to the emergency department and hospitalisation with cholecystectomy performed.

+On July 19, 2022, the food company Daily Harvest had identified tara flour, which is derived from the seeds of Tara spinosa, as the ingredient that had sickened hundreds of its customers.
+The manufacturer removed the product from the market in June 2022 and no more cases were identified.

+Further analysis found Daily Harvest’s "French Lentil and Leek Crumbles” was free of contamination with known toxic compounds including microbial or viral pathogens, mycotoxins, allergens, heavy metals, and pesticides.
+However, one of the major ingredients was tara flour which contained several suspect non-protein amino acids including baikiain at 3% dry weight.
+Subsequent rodent studies showed baikiain as a liver toxin and is hypothesized to be the chemical compound responsible for the hepatotoxicity.

+A handful of lawsuits have been filed against the company.

 Tara flour banned by FDA

 On May 15, 2024, the U.S. Food and Drug Administration (FDA) banned the use of tara flour, having determined tara flour in human food does not meet the generally recognized as safe (or GRAS) standard and is an unapproved food additive.

-On July 19, 2022, the food company Daily Harvest had identified tara flour, which is derived from the seeds of Tara spinosa, as the ingredient that had sickened hundreds of its customers.
-A handful of lawsuits have been filed against the company.
-The chemical compound hypothesized to be responsible is baikiain.